stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 {-# RULES    [1] foo = forForInts #-}
 ```

-For example here phase indication for `SPECIALIZE` has the effect of
+Here the phase indication for `SPECIALIZE` has the effect of disabling
-disabling inlining till it's time to activate the “specializing rule”.
+inlining till it's time to activate the “specializing rule”.

 As an example of how phase control may be indispensable with rewrite rules,
 it's enough to look at `map`-specific rules found in `Prelude`: